ABFCode/Librium/SpringReader/docs/EpubStructure.md

 # How EPUB files work

+An EPUB is essentially a ZIP Archive containing HTML/XHTML files for the content, css for styling, images, and specific XML files (container,opf,ncx) for defining structure and metadata.

 ##
 - **Essentially just an archive like a zip file**
     - Three primary components; `META-INF`, `OEBPS`, and `mimetype`.